isovector/certainty-by-construction/src/book/Chapter2-Numbers.lagda.md

-While our second approach dramatically improves on the syntax of integers and eliminates most problems from `module:Misstep-Integers₂`, there is still one small issue: there is still a non-unique representation for zero, as we can encode it as being either positivr or negative:
+While our second approach dramatically improves on the syntax of integers and eliminates most problems from `module:Misstep-Integers₂`, there is still one small issue: there is still a non-unique representation for zero, as we can encode it as being either positive or negative:

 ```agda
   _ : ℤ